gpaul-faldin/Twitter_giveaway/README.md

 This project has been made public to serve as a portfolio showcasing my development experience.
 It reflects the skills and expertise I gained during its development.

+## Deactivated Keys and Webhooks

+Please note that any private API keys or webhooks present in the code are deactivated and no longer functional.

 ## Project Status

 As of the last known update, the project was functional.
 However, due to the lack of recent updates and documentation, there is a possibility that it may no longer work as intended.